 I can’t travel around the world because I don’t have enough money.

-The reason you’ve attracted experiences of lack — the man that won’t commit, the job where you can barely make ends meet, or the struggling business — is due to those self-deprecating beliefs swirling around in your head.
+You’ve attracted experiences of lack – the man that won’t commit, the job where you can barely make ends meet, or the struggling business – because of those self-deprecating beliefs swirling around in your head.
 I’ve seen how this plays out firsthand in my own life.

 Self-discipline and faith are the ultimate confidence cures

-When you show up for yourself consistently, you begin to trust yourself, which increases your overall confidence.
-In 2016, I committed to run every morning.
-What I didn’t anticipate was the transformation that would occur beyond the physical.
+When you consistently show up for yourself, you develop self-trust.
+In 2016, I committed to running every morning.
+I didn’t anticipate the transformation that would occur beyond the physical.

 At the time, I was newly engaged and had just started a new job.
 I should have been elated, but in reality, I was terrified because I knew that marrying my then-fiancé would be the biggest mistake of my life.
 Deep down, I knew I was settling.
-As a woman in her mid-thirties with a biological clock ticking so loud it was keeping me up at night, I had chosen to ignore all the red flags– the secret phone calls, the late-night texts, the unexplained disappearances.
+As a woman in her mid-thirties with a biological clock ticking so loud it kept me up at night, I ignored all the red flags: the secret phone calls, the late-night texts, the unexplained disappearances.

-Going for a run every morning regardless of weather conditions or how I felt soon transferred over into other areas of my life.
-Less than a year later, I had ended a toxic relationship, moved to a new state, and was in the process of buying my first home.
+Going for a run every morning, regardless of weather conditions or how I felt, soon transferred to other areas of my life.
+Less than a year later, I had ended a toxic relationship, moved to a new state, and bought my first home.

 While self-discipline got the party started, faith brought the house down.
-When I decided to end my engagement and move to Charlotte, NC, having faith that God had my back is the only thing that kept me going.
-A year prior, I had buried myself in the Bible, reading a couple of scriptures every morning and praying for strength.
-I didn’t grow up in the church or even attend church regularly, so this was new for me.
-The more I read the Bible, the more I began to see the vision God had set forth for my life, and I knew remaining in my current circumstances wouldn’t get me there.
+When I decided to end my engagement and move to Charlotte, NC, having faith that God had my back was my only comfort.
+I had buried myself in the Bible a year prior, reading a few scriptures every morning before work.
+I didn’t grow up in the church or attend sermons regularly, so this was new for me.
+The more I read the Bible, the more I began to see God’s vision for my life, and I knew remaining in my current circumstances wouldn’t get me there.